bormaxi8080/osint-timeline/DRAFT.md

 Squidwarc is a high fidelity, user scriptable, archival crawler that uses Chrome or Chromium with or without a head: https://github.com/n0tan3rd/squidwarc

 Headless Chrome Crawler - Distributed crawler powered by Headless Chrome: https://github.com/yujiosaka/headless-chrome-crawler

+Respotter is a Responder honeypot!
+Catch attackers and red teams as soon as they spin up Responder in your environment: https://github.com/lawndoc/Respotter

 ----